Skip to main content Skip to main navigation Skip to search

 • The Guidelines for Statutory Funding Agreements outlines key performance indicators for each of the five performance principles outlined above.

-• The Best Practice Guide to Stakeholder Consultation provides a set of guiding principles which apply to all RDCs; each RDC provided their own individualised guide.
+• The Best Practice Guide to Stakeholder Consultation provides a set of guiding principles which apply to all RDCs and specific guidance for each individual RDC.

 • The RDC Knowledge Transfer and Commercialisation Guide provides guidance for the management of technology commercialisation to assist driving commercialisation out of the RDCs and bring in extra funding from private sources.